grz0zrg/fsynth/README.md

 ## Credits

-The main inspiration for all of this is [Alexander Zolotov Virtual ANS software](http://www.warmplace.ru/soft/ans/), thank to him.
+The main inspiration for all of this is [Alexander Zolotov Virtual ANS software](http://www.warmplace.ru/soft/ans/)

 Heavily inspired by [Shadertoy](https://www.shadertoy.com) as well.